 Baku is famed for its 12th century Maiden Tower, which was once a fire temple.
 Also notable are the 11th century Mehmet Masjid and the ancient market.
 Visitors can enjoy exploring Baku’s labyrinth of narrow streets which fuse architecture from different periods.

 Maiden Tower, translated from the Azeri name of Qiz Qalasi, is an iconic eight storey cylindrical tower in Baku’s old city in Azerbaijan.
 The base of Maiden Tower is believed to date back to the 6th or 7th century, while the higher parts and the addition that juts out from the tower were built around the 12th century.

-Today Maiden Tower, which is a UNESCO World Heritage site, is open to the public.
-Visitors can climb its staircases, some original and some modern, to see its exhibits of old photographs and finish at its observatory, with magnificent views over the city.
+Today Maiden Tower is a UNESCO World Heritage site and is open to the public.
+Visitors can climb its staircases, some original and some modern, to see exhibits of old photographs.
+Visitors finish at its observatory, which has magnificent views over the city.

 Shirvanshahs’ Palace (Palace of the Shirvanshahs) is a fifteenth century castle and complex in the old city of Azerbaijan’s capital, Baku.
 Originally constructed by the ruler Shirvanshah Khalilulla I and his son, Faruk, Shirvanshahs’ Palace had both royal and religious significance.

 Shirvanshahs’ Palace is one of Baku’s main sites.
 Its structure includes the palace mosque, the mausoleum of the Shirvanshahs and the tomb of Seyyid Yəhya Bakuvi, the court astrologer.
 Much of the Shirvanshahs’ Palace is in ruins, while other parts of it have been renovated.